Adaptive and Optimal Second-order Optimistic Methods for Minimax Optimization: Main ideas behind the suggested updates

-Choosing the regularization parameter $\lambda_t$ properly is the key piece of the puzzle.
-First, recall the error term
+\textbf{Rationale behind the update of Option II.} Choosing the regularization parameter $\lambda_t$ properly is the key piece of the puzzle.
+First, recall the error term $\sum_{t=1}^T \frac{\lambda_t}{2}\left(\|\vz_t-\vz\|^2 -\|\vz_{t+1}-\vz\|^2\right)$ from \cref{prop:template_inequalities_intuition}.

-from \cref{prop:template_inequalities_intuition}.
 When $\lambda_t$ is time-varying, this summation no longer telescopes.
 A standard technique in adaptive gradient methods to resolve this issue (see, e.g., \cite[Theorem 2.13]{orabona2019modern}) involves selecting $\lambda_t$ to be monotonically non-decreasing and showing that the iterates $\{\vz_t\}_{t \geq 0}$ are bounded.
 We follow this approach, and in the next proposition, we investigate the possibility of ensuring that the distance of the iterates to the optimal solution, $\|\vz_t - \vz^*\|^2$, remains bounded.